front-end-intermediate/next-js-project/README.md

 <!-- Note: environment variables are read only on start up.
 When changing env files restart the app if running. -->

 Note: running `start` in a NextJS app runs from the production build folder.
-Use:

-`npm run dev`
+Use `npm run dev` instead.

 Things to note: